 With the new Kami integration, there is now the ability to directly create a Kami assignment.
 To do this follow the steps below:

-Step #1: Creating The Kami Assignment (Teachers)
+Step 1: Creating a Kami Assignment

 You need to go to the Classwork tab in your Classroom course, click the Create button in Classroom, and select Kami Assignment from the list of options.